www.haitireads.org

 Bobbi Weaver

-Vice-President & Library Consultant - bobbi@haitireads.org
+Vice-President & Library Consultant

-Bobbi lives in San Diego, but was raised in the Philadelphia area.
-She has earned an M.S. in Library Science from The Catholic University of America and a J.D. from Temple University.
-Since 1997, she has worked as a reference law librarian with a specialty in foreign and international law.
-She is an active member of the Special Libraries Association.
-As a professional librarian, Bobbi is especially interested in causes that promote literacy.
-Her favorite authors are Margaret Atwood and Alice Walker.
+Originally from the Philadelphia area and now based in San Diego, Bobbi brings a deep passion for literacy and education to her role with Haiti Reads.
+She holds a Master of Science in Library Science from The Catholic University of America and a Juris Doctor from Temple University.
+Since 1997, she has served as a reference law librarian with a specialization in foreign and international law, and is an active member of the Special Libraries Association.

 Picture